yoko-vicky/yoko-vicky/README.md

 🧠 Recently, I’ve been working on:
 - Designing and implementing frontend architecture in async environments
-- Building lightweight design systems that balance consistency and flexibility
+- Building maintainable, modular UI components from Figma
+- Planning and implementing API integration with backend teams
-- Translating UX insights into modular, testable code with clear documentation, including API and database integration
+- Translating design insights into testable code with clear documentation

 ---